 level of authentication assurance set out in NIST’s official

 ‘Digital Identity Guidelines’, and to obtain the peace of mind that

 comes with that official validation.

 Privacy and security are among the core ideas that underpin FIDO’s

 mission to end the reliance on passwords.
-This means that there is
+This means that there is a

-are intended to protect privacy and ensure security.
+intended to protect privacy and ensure security.

-Two of the most far-reaching pieces of legislation in this area
+Two of the most far-reaching pieces of legislation in this area have

-the PSD2 governs electronic payments into and out of the EU.
+governs electronic payments into and out of the EU.

 The incorporation of FIDO-based authentication facilitates